osod-b/fastAPI-backend/README.md

 # Description
-An API written on FastAPI framework (Python lang.) with implemented self-made authentication
+An API written on FastAPI framework (Python) with implemented self-made authentication

 ## Local running
 ```